syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-This method is used to retrieve the items which has bound with the DropDownList.
+This method is used to retrieve the items that are bound with the DropDownList.